jedisct1/libsodium.js/README.md

 automatically generated wrappers to make it easy to use in web applications.

-The complete library weighs about 310 KB (minified, gzipped, includes pure JS + WebAssembly versions) and can run in a web browser as well as server-side.
+The standard version weighs about 290 KB and the sumo version about 365 KB (minified, gzipped, includes pure JS + WebAssembly versions).
+Both can run in a web browser as well as server-side.

 ### Compatibility